-This 56-acre Preserve, with its stunning wildflowers and a 1.2-mile long coastal trail, are managed by the Mendocino Land Trust (MLT).
-Navarro Point offers spectacular views of the Mendocino Coast.
+This 56-acre Preserve, with its stunning wildflowers and dramatic bluffs, is owned and managed by the Mendocino Land Trust (MLT).
+Navarro Point offers spectacular views of the Mendocino Coast along its 1.2 miles of coastal trail that loops around the Preserve.
 There are rare plants in many locations on this property, and the bluffs are very steep, so for your safety, please stay on the trail.
 There is parking here, but no restrooms or trash receptacles.
 We ask that you pack out everything you pack in.

 Click or tap to view the full-size map.